-We have audited the financial statements of the Graves County Water District, for the year ended December 31, 2015, and have issued our report thereon dated February 26, 2016.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Graves County Water District, for the year ended December 31, 2019, and the related notes to the financial statements, and have issued our report thereon dated March 25, 2020.
 The Graves County Water District financial statements are prepared on a prescribed basis of accounting that demonstrates compliance with the regulatory basis of accounting prescribed by the Public Service Commission.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.